 Prepared for all assigned tasks, he immediately volunteered for evaluations at an apprenticeship training center to set his pay scale even higher.
 Stanley passed a series of progressively-difficult skills evaluations, ranging from conduit bending to understanding motor controls.
 Despite a lack of work history, certifications he earned in prison, including six different On-the-Job (OJT) certifications, were taken into consideration.
 He was then named a New Hire Intermediate Journeyman by the Austin Joint Apprenticeship and Training Committee for the Electrical Industry.
 He was also given encouragement to seek additional opportunities for more training and increased pay, and he enjoyed working with his employer until October 2014, when other job opportunities arose.

-Stanley says he enjoys the privileges of freedom, such as voting, living as a citizen, getting married, and even going on a cruise, and he continues to share his success story with current offenders whenever possible telling them, "Go to school, take pride in the work you do.
+Stanley says he enjoys the privileges of freedom, such as voting, living as a citizen, getting married, and even going on a cruise, and he continues to share his success story with current residents whenever possible telling them, "Go to school, take pride in the work you do.
 Educate yourself for the future and dedicate your time towards an education and skills that can provide a career once you are released."
 He has also found a way to encourage others to succeed by working as an AA volunteer for the past year and a half on weekends at TDCJ prisons in Burnet and Hondo.

 "I’m very appreciative of everything I learned in Windham School District," he says.
 "I didn’t have any of those tools before I went in there, and I definitely did not have any of those behaviors that it took to facilitate me having a job with upward movement.
 It all started there at Windham."